 After signing the Commitment Charter 217 of the sector's stakeholders (clothing, footwear and household linen brands, second-hand platforms and outlets, menders, collection, sorting and recycling operators, local authorities, charity shops, etc.) are rallying to communicate the campaign's messages.
-A collective commitment that is paying off, demonstrated by #RRRR's very good results.
+A collective commitment that paying demonstrated by #RRRR's very good results.

-217 participants exceeding the initial target of 200 (compared to 150 in 2021)
+exceeding the initial target of 200 (compared to 150 in 2021)